Reflux and your Voice

 What causes LPR?

 Often it is not clear what causes LPR.
-There may be a number of underlying causes, such as problems with the stomach, the gullet or the sphincter muscle that separates the two.
+There may be a number of underlying causes, such as problems with the stomach, the gullet or the sphincter muscle (known as the cardiac or lower-oesophageal sphincter (LOS)) that separates the two.
 But, in many cases, lifestyle factors such as being overweight, smoking and consuming too much alcohol and caffeine are probable causes.
 Dietary factors may also play an important role and spicy or fatty foods, chocolate and citrus juice are frequently reported as contributing to symptoms of LPR.

 How is LPR treated?